9 Declarations [dcl.dcl]

 If a function is declared with the noreturn attribute in one translation unit and the same function is declared without the noreturn attribute in another translation unit, the program is ill-formed, no diagnostic required.

-If a function f is called where f was previously declared with the noreturn attribute and f eventually returns, the behavior is undefined.
+If a function f is invoked where f was previously declared with the noreturn attribute and that invocation eventually returns, the behavior is runtime-undefined.

 [Note 1: